angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

 A significant challenge at the project's outset was retrieving the complete history of all leads and their associated actions dating back to **2018**.
 The noCRM.io API had a hard limit of **2,000 requests per day**, and with each lead potentially having hundreds of individual actions, a purely API-based backfill was mathematically impossible.

 To overcome this, a **hybrid strategy** was implemented:
 1.  **Initial Lead Ingestion:** A Python script (shown below) was used to paginate through the API and download the core data for every lead from all three company offices.
-This captured the primary lead details and the *last known action* for each.
+This captured the primary lead details and the *last known action* for each and insert it in a local database.
 2.  **Full Action History Load:** We then requested a complete, one-time database export (as a file) directly from the noCRM.io support team.
 This file contained the full action history for every lead.
 3.  **Manual Data Ingestion:** Using the command-line interface for PostgreSQL, this historical action data was manually uploaded and inserted into the `action_history` table in the **Render** database.

 This approach successfully recreated the entire lead history by merging the manually uploaded data with the live data being captured by the webhooks, creating a complete and accurate historical record.

-#### **Daily Incremental Sync**
-For ongoing updates, a daily Python script runs as a scheduled cron job.
-It fetches all leads created or updated in the last 24 hours and uses an `INSERT OR REPLACE` command to keep the `leads` table current.
-This ensures that the core lead information remains up-to-date while the webhook handles real-time action events.

-**Example: Python Script for Initial Lead Ingestion** This script paginates through the entire history of the `leads` endpoint, handles timezone conversions for critical date fields, and stores the results in a local SQLite database before final upload.
-A similar process was run for each of the three company accounts.

 ### Ongoing Data Synchronization via Webhooks